 For now, we have a four rooms dollhouse.
 We will think of some extension later.

 The dollhouse is made for barbie doll size, but you can also decide to keep on with more DIY and make your kiddo some cute fabric dolls to play with.

 To prevent any accident, like a wooden box falling on a little toe, you can attach the boxes together with 2″ paper fasteners.
-They are easy to use and to remove when you want to change the boxes arrangement.
+They are easy to use and to remove when you want to change the box arrangement.

 If you have small kids you may want to remove the arms of the clip for more safety.
 Older kids can have fun playing and moving the boxes by themselves.

 And a few more pictures…

 I purchased a set of doll furniture at Ikea, but we need to complete the decor.
 If like me you are thinking about making some, I found this great round-up post with DIY ideas to make barbie furniture.

 It was such a fun project to make.
 She plays all afternoon with the dollhouse.
-I already plan some dollhouse improvement, like extra furniture, a swimming pool, and a garden.
-Finally, I’m maybe the one who enjoy the most the new dollhouse…I promise I will share it with my kids!!
+I already plan some dollhouse improvements, like extra furniture, a swimming pool, and a garden.
+Finally, I’m maybe the one who enjoys the most the new dollhouse…I promise I will share it with my kids!!

 UPDATE: it’s been 3 years since I made the dollhouse.
 As I said I made some extra boxes.
 My oldest girl, who is nine, still plays with it and hacked the decoration a little (understand sharpie drawing).
 She has to share the barbie house with her 2-year-old sister, which often ends with an argument.

 I tell you this to tell you that this homemade dollhouse holds very good and I’m so glad I took the time to make a wooden house instead of buying a plastic one.
 Let me know if you decide to make one, I would love to see your houses and your kids playing with it!